 - Treatment must also address your current coping strategies since binge eating and purging for many are actually methods for relieving stress, numbing out, escaping….
 To recover, you will likely need to establish alternative methods of coping – skills and strategies so you can care for yourself and manage feelings without defaulting to food-related behaviors.

-There are many factors that contribute to the development of bulimia – biological/genetic, cultural/social, emotional….
-But often what caused the problem in the first place is less important to focus on that the factors that are keeping the problem going now.
+There are many factors that contribute to the development of bulimia: biological/genetic, cultural/social, and emotional issues.
+Oftentimes, though, what caused the problem in the first place is less important to focus on that the factors that are keeping the problem going now.

+Bulimia is treatable.
 Consider reaching out to learn more.
-We find that with the right intervention, people are able to make significant changes very early on in treatment.
+We find that, with the right intervention, people are able to make significant changes very early on in treatment.